andrealesani/Masters-Of-Renaissance/README.md

 ### Game interruptions

-If a game's player disconnects from the server the game will continue while skipping their turn.
+If a game's player disconnects from the server their game will continue whilst skipping their turn.
 A disconnected player can reconnect to their game by logging in using the same username, and will be able to take their turn normally once it arrives.

 If all of a game's players disconnect, the first one to reconnect will become the current player.